-(13) Intangible assets
+(15) Intangible assets

-- A. Computer software is stated at cost, and amortised on a straight-line basis over the estimated useful lives of 3.67~5 years. - B. Technique skill is stated initially at its cost and amortised using the straight-line method over its estimated economic service life of 14~20 years. - C. Goodwill arises in a business combination accounted for by applying the acquisition method. - (14) Impairment of non-financial assets - A. The Group assesses at each balance sheet date the recoverable amounts of those assets where there is an indication that they are impaired.
+- A. Computer software is stated at cost, and amortised on a straight-line basis over the estimated useful lives of 3.67~5 years. - B. Technique skill is stated initially at its cost and amortised using the straight-line method over its estimated economic service life of 14~20 years. - C. Goodwill arises in a business combination accounted for by applying the acquisition method.

+(16) Impairment of non-financial assets

+- A. The Group assesses at each balance sheet date the recoverable amounts of those assets where there is an indication that they are impaired.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell or value in use. - B. The recoverable amounts of goodwill that have not yet been available for use are evaluated periodically.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 Impairment loss of goodwill previously recognised in profit or loss shall not be reversed in the following years. - C. For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash-generating units, or groups of cash-generating units, that is/are expected to benefit from the synergies of the business combination.

-(15) Financial liabilities at fair value through profit or loss
+(17) Financial liabilities at fair value through profit or loss

 - A. Financial liabilities at fair value through profit or loss.
-Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss at initial recognition: - (a) Hybrid (combined) contracts; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy - B. At initial recognition, the Group measures the financial liabilities at fair value.
+Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss at initial recognition: - (a) Hybrid (combined) contracts; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy. - B. At initial recognition, the Group measures the financial liabilities at fair value.
 All related transaction costs are recognised in profit or loss.
-The Group subsequently measures these financial liabilities at fair value with any gain or loss recognised in profit or loss. - (16) Financial liabilities at amortised cost
+The Group subsequently measures these financial liabilities at fair value with any gain or loss recognised in profit or loss.

+(18) Financial liabilities at amortised cost

-The Group's financial liabilities at amortised cost are recognised initially at the issuance amount and subsequently amortises the interest expense in profit or loss over the period of circulation using the interest method.
-When there are changes in the estimate of the payment amount, the revised estimated cash flow is discounted at the original effective interest rate as the recalculated amortised cost of financial liabilities, and the adjustments are recognised in profit or loss.
+The Group's financial liabilities measured at amortized cost are initially recognized at the issuance price and subsequently measured using the effective interest method.
+Interest expense is recognized in profit or loss over the outstanding period using the effective interest method.
+When there is a change in the estimated payment amount, the amortized cost of the financial liability is recalculated by discounting the revised estimated cash flows at the original effective interest rate.
+The adjustment arising from the recalculation is recognized in profit or loss.

-(17) Derecognition of financial liabilities
+(19) Derecognition of financial liabilities